PiotrWirth/Snake-Game/README.md

 # Snake Game
 # About
-Classic snake game created using object-oriented programming in python language using Turtle module
+Classic snake game created using object-oriented programming in python language with Turtle module

 The project has been divided into the following subsections: